springfall2008/batpred/README.md

 The calculation can be adjusted with a safety margin (minimum battery level, extra amount to add and pence threshold).
 You can also have the target SOC automatically programmed into the inverter for the next day based on the calculation.

+Optionally Octopus energy pricing data can be used to indentify and programme charging windows
+<caution> - This has not been tested on Agile yet, only on a single day/night rate - needs checking

 To install:

 - You must have GivTCP installed and running first